Last Updated on October 17, 2022 by Derek Bronso

 At first, this drill kept stalling and we were pretty confused, but we were just using it wrong.
 This drill has a torque limiter which you can adjust.
 Once you adjust the torque limiter, you’re good to go.
-It does have quite a bit more torque than we expected it compared to other higher end cordless drills.
+It does have quite a bit more torque than we expected compared to other higher-end cordless drills.

 Good power and uses the same batteries as other Milwaukee drills.
-Perfect tool for building cupboards.
+The perfect tool for building cupboards.
 We were able to get a refurbished version and it works well.
 You can buy it for a bargain on Amazon if you go refurbished.